I'm just going through some last-minute things here.

 And this is a lot of power they've given themselves to determine the constitutionality of things, which was not in the original intents, not in the Constitution.

-Well, if they can amass that kind of power and get egos the size of the country in terms of how they view their own importance to the future, it's no wonder that you get such bastardized rulings that have come out of these people.
+Well, if they can amass that kind of power and get egos the size of the country in terms of how they view their own importance to the future, it's no wonder that you get such bastardized rulings have come out of these people.

 And of course, this doesn't even talk about the states and their role in enumerated powers or enumerated rights.

-And I watched Diane Feinstein this morning outside her palatial mansion in Pacific Heights in San Francisco.
+You know, I watched Diane Feinstein this morning outside her palatial mansion in Pacific Heights in San Francisco.

 And she was being asked about Harriet Myers.

-And she said, Well, I don't really know much about Harriet Myers.
+And she said, well, I don't really know much about Harriet Myers.

 So she started a recitation of what's wrong with the court.

-Wade, which is her number one concern, her big concern is a commerce clause.
+She said her big concern, other than Roe versus Wade, which is her number one concern, her big concern is the Commerce Clause.

-She says the Supreme Court's telling us where we can and can't legislate.
+She's the Supreme Court's telling us where we can and can't legislate.

-And then she brought up the Commerce Clause.
+And she brought up the Commerce Clause.

-Do we want guns within a thousand feet?
+Do we want guns within 1,000 feet?

 The Supreme Court was right.